SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Abstract

 \section{Abstract}

 The diffuse, unresolved sky provides most of the photons that the Hubble Space Telescope (HST) receives, yet remains poorly understood.
-HST Archival Legacy program SKYSURF aims to measure the 0.2--1.7 \micron{} sky surface brightness (sky-SB) from over 200,000 HST images.
-We describe two sky-SB measurement algorithms designed for SKYSURF (the Percentile-clip and ProFound Median methods), that are able to recover the input sky-SB from simulated images to within 1\% uncertainty, and present measurements estimated using each algorithm on the entire SKYSURF database.
-Comparing our sky-SB spectral energy distribution to measurements from the literature shows general agreements, but highlights that models of Zodiacal Light at HST wavelengths are likely incomplete.
-Our SKYSURF spectral energy distribution also reveals a dependence on Sun Angle, indicating non-isotropic scattering of Solar photons.
-Finally, we update Diffuse Light limits for F125W, F140W, and F160W based on the methods from Carleton et al.\ (2022).
-The Diffuse Light limits for both sky-SB measurements algorithms are in good agreement, ranging from 0.006 \MJysr{} (14 \nWmsr) to 0.015 \MJysr{} (32 \nWmsr).
+HST Archival Legacy program SKYSURF aims to measure the 0.2--1.6 \micron{} sky surface brightness (sky-SB) from over 140,000 HST images.
+We describe a sky-SB measurement algorithm designed for SKYSURF that is able to recover the input sky-SB from simulated images to within 1\% uncertainty.
+We present our sky-SB measurements estimated using this algorithm on the entire SKYSURF database.
+Comparing our sky-SB spectral energy distribution (SED) to measurements from the literature shows general agreements.
+Our SKYSURF SED also reveals a possible dependence on Sun angle, indicating either non-isotropic scattering of solar photons off interplanetary dust or an additional component to Zodiacal Light.
+Finally, we update Diffuse Light limits in the near-IR based on the methods from \citet{carleton_2022}, with values of 0.009 \MJysr{} (22 \nWmsr{}) at 1.25 \micron{}, 0.015 \MJysr{} (32 \nWmsr{}) at 1.4 \micron{}, and 0.013 (25 \nWmsr{}) \MJysr{} at 1.6 \micron{}.
 These estimates provide the most stringent all-sky constraints to date in this wavelength range.
-SKYSURF sky-SB measurements are made public on the official SKYSURF website and will be used to constrain Extragalactic Background Light in future papers.
+SKYSURF sky-SB measurements are made public on the official SKYSURF website and will be used to constrain Diffuse Light in future papers.

 \keywords{Instruments: Hubble Space Telescope — Solar System: Zodiacal Foreground — Cosmology: Extragalactic Background Light}